kawamanza/willjs/README.md

 ## Public API

     will.call("componentName")(param1, param2);            // invokes a component
-    will.use("/jquery.js", "/jquery-ui.js")();             // loads required libs if not present yet.
+    will.use("/jquery.js", "/jquery-ui.js")();             // loads required assets if not present yet.

 ## Configuration